capi-samples/kubecon-na-2022-tutorial/5-cluster-implementation.md

 	"github.com/capi-samples/cluster-api-provider-docker/pkg/docker"
    ```
    1. You can delete the `// TODO(user): your logic here` comment.
    2. We need to get the instance of the `DockerCluster` from the request.
-And if the instance is not found exit reconciliation.
+If the instance is not found exit reconciliation.
 Add the following:
    ```go
 	dockerCluster := &infrav1.DockerCluster{}
 	if err := r.Client.Get(ctx, req.NamespacedName, dockerCluster); err != nil {